stephengrice/translations/spanish/_short/bbc_children_malaysia_translation.md

 Afterward, on September 2, 11 days after the children’s disappearance, their families received a letter saying that the students would be expelled unless they returned to the classes immediately.

-Norieen’s mother, Midah, says that the police and the officials from Jakoa, the government agency for the Orang Asli, “treated the families like criminals.”
+Norieen’s mother, Midah, says that the police and the officials from Jakoa, the government agency for the Orang Asli, "treated the families like criminals."

 When the search and rescue operation started, they told Ika’s father and the other villagers that they could not participate.

-“They sent soldiers that were used to chasing enemies and traffickers,” says Colin Nicholas, from the Center of Affairs of the Orang Asli.
+"They sent soldiers that were used to chasing enemies and traffickers," says Colin Nicholas, from the Center of Affairs of the Orang Asli.

-“One must put themselves in the mind of a child.
+"One must put themselves in the mind of a child.
 If a child sees that some men, armed and in military uniforms, are looking for him, is he going to yell, ‘here I am’?
 Of course not!
-Those children were obviously escaping.”
+Those children were obviously escaping."

 Eventually the Orang Asli police unit arrived to help.
 And it was they who found the children.

 Some are horrified that the authorities have taken so much time to react in face of the disappearance of the children and to find them.

-“Are the lives of the Orang Asli less important than those of the Malaysian, Chinese, or Indian children?” wonders Lim Kit Siang, leader of the opposition party Democratic Action.
+"Are the lives of the Orang Asli less important than those of the Malaysian, Chinese, or Indian children?" wonders Lim Kit Siang, leader of the opposition party Democratic Action.

-“We should feel badly about the insensibility, inhumanity, negligence and incompetence that can be seen currently in Malaysia.”
+"We should feel badly about the insensibility, inhumanity, negligence and incompetence that can be seen currently in Malaysia."

 ## Trying to understand

 Laywer Siti Kasim is trying to get a clear image of the facts from the children, to prepare a possible legal action against the institution and the government.

-“Don’t be afraid, tell me the truth,” he tells them.
-“Who went to swim in the river and who was beaten?”
+"Don’t be afraid, tell me the truth," he tells them.
+"Who went to swim in the river and who was beaten?"

 The children are shy and it’s not easy to get information from them.
 Norieen herself, even though she has recovered physically, still is deeply affected, and wakes up crying at night, says her mother.